joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/09/29/learning/face-filters.html?searchResultPosition=5

 **‘It’s the Stuff You Dream About.
 It’s Not Even Real.’**\
 `Aaron Judge went seven games without a home run and admitted the chase for No. 61 wore on him.
-But with one swing, he matched Roger Maris’s record.
+With one swing, he matched Roger Maris’s record.
 And now he’s ready for more.`\
 https://nytimes.com/2022/09/29/sports/baseball/aaron-judge-home-run-toronto.html?searchResultPosition=6

 **Australian Economic Adviser Sentenced to Three Years in Myanmar**\